LaffertyDev/Portal0/README.md

 2. Setup remote origin on my dev machine to point to the prod server
 3. Setup deploy SSH keys on the server (with read access)
 4. Setup SSH Config so node resolves the SSH keys correctly
+5. On windows, don't forget to enable the `ssh-agent` windows service -- check services!
+6. On windows, don't forget to make a config identify file